 Any outstanding barrels are set aside for Best of Vintage.
-This year, the majority of the BOV comprises Petit Verdot.
+This year, the anchor variety is Petit Verdot (70%) with Shiraz making up the balance (there is a smidge of Malbec in there too).
 This used to be grown on the hill outside cellar door, however following the 2019 vintage Joch cut off the PV and grafted it to Shiraz, so this wine represents the variety’s swansong!
 Get it while you still can!

 The Best of Vintage components are open fermented on their skins in small 2 tonne vessels, are pumped over twice daily (to extract colour flavour and tannin from the grapes and skins) and finish ferment in fine oak barrels (French oak generally).
 Maturatation continues in barrel.
 The Best of Vintage wine spends generally about 18 months in oak before blending and bottling.

 Dark, youthful and bright in the glass.
 Aromas of mulberry, black cherry, dried herbs, spice, pot-pourri and cedar.
 Rich, dark and layered on the palate.
 Black cherry, satsuma plum, meaty, cranberry, spice and cedar.
 Plenty of grippy and textured tannin, bright, crunchy acidity and savoury mouth-feel.
 A powerful wine with balance, poise, drinkability and a long future.